Bikram Yoga: Growth

 Choudhury was extremely charismatic and persuasive, and this contributed to his success according to principal Bikram teacher Emmy Cleaves.
 He also had a philosophy of making pupils work through pain, and a "highly entertaining in-class patter," being happy to tell pupils "I am a butcher and I try to kill you ... but don't worry, yoga is the best death."
 By 1984, classes were priced at $20 (about $50 in 2019 terms).
 That year, sports journalist Jack McCallum watched a class respond to Choudhury's verbal abuse "like eager cadets."
 Practice was so intense that it demanded "an entire identity" based on commitment to hard work, a regular yoga schedule, and verbal castigation.
 In short, "a complete religion of bodily purification" rewarded by "a feeling of pure energy."
 The franchise grew rapidly and spread to other countries.
-By 2006, there were 1,650 Bikram Yoga studios around the world.
-The franchise then declined somewhat, and by 2012, there were 330 studios in the United States and 600 worldwide.
-In Africa, there were studios in Morocco and South Africa; in America, Argentina, Brazil, Chile, Colombia, Mexico, 39 U.S. states, and Canada; in Asia, China, India, Indonesia, Israel, Japan, Malaysia, Philippines, Singapore, South Korea, Thailand, and the UAE; in Europe, Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Netherlands, Norway, Russia, Spain, Sweden, Turkey, and the United Kingdom; and Australia and New Zealand.
+By 2006, there were 1,650 Bikram Yoga studios around the world, The franchise then declined somewhat, and by 2012, there were 330 studios in the United States and 600 worldwide. with studios in two countries in Africa, seven countries in the Americas (including in 39 US states), eleven countries in Asia and the Middle East, eighteen countries in Europe, and two in Australasia.